A Guide to Help You Find the Best Ecommerce Platform For Shipping

 A shipping software, at its core, helps you print shipping labels for your online orders.
 To do this (without copy and paste), you’ll need strong, reliable integrations with your selling channels and shipping providers to ensure that order information transfers seamlessly.

 Shipping can be one of the most time-consuming parts of running an ecommerce business.
 Fortunately, there are many shipping solutions out there to help streamline the process.
-We’ve compiled this decision guide to help you find the best shipping software for your business.
+And while 59% of retailers have invested heavily in delivery tracking software in the last 12 months, over half are suffering from information overload due to the amount of software vendors on the market according the Brightpearl’s Retail Tech Stack study.
+So, we’ve compiled this decision guide to help you find the best shipping software for your business.

 DOWNLOAD OUR FULL GUIDE TO FIND OUT MORE TIPS WHEN CHOOSING A SHIPPING SOFTWARE